apptainer/singularity-userdocs/running_services.rst

 Nginx “Hello-world” in Singularity
 ----------------------------------

-The above example, although ineffectual, should have fairly introduced the concept of Singularity instances and running services in the background.
-The following illustrates a more functional example of setting up a sample nginx web server using instances in Singularity.
+The above example, although not very useful, should serve as a fair introduction to the concept of Singularity instances and running services in the background.
+The following illustrates a more useful example of setting up a sample nginx web server using instances.
 First we will create a basic :ref:`definition file <definition-files>` (let's call it nginx.def):

 .. code-block:: singularity